hyoyeon27/COMS20012/docs/exercises/Exercice 8.md

     | PP3    |   |   | c | c | c | e | e | e | e | e  | e  | e  |
     | Fault? | * | * | * |   |   | * | * |   |   |    | *  |    |

-    For 11, we can evict a or e to load b as d will be referenced next, so I have chosen to evict a and load b, you can also choose to evict e and load b, it is just a choice as we do not know the next pages to be loaded.

     c.
 LRU replacement policy

     | Num    | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 |